Orlando Wrongful Death Attorney

 Under Florida's Wrongful Death Act, you might be able to recover the following:

 Furthermore, the estate is sometimes eligible to recover the decedent's lost earnings, the decedent's medical and funeral expenses, and loss of net accumulations.
 In some cases, the wrongdoer is obvious.
 In other cases, multiple parties could be to blame.
-For example, if your loved one was killed on a property that should have had better security, you might be able to sue a business or the city as well.
+For example, if your loved one was killed on a property that should have had better security, you might be able to pursue a premises liability claim against a business or the city as well.

 Can I Sue for Emotional Distress?